AObuchow/Sample-Commander/README.md

 Sample Commander is an application designed to assist in organizing audio files, also known as [samples](https://en.wikipedia.org/wiki/Sampling_(music)).

-It is written as an eclipse plugin and is available as a standalone e4 RCP application or as an eclipse plugin.
+It is written as an Eclipse plugin but is available as a standalone e4 RCP application.

 ### Motivation